bgrayburn/csvParser/README.md

 Running this project will create a sqlite db in the root directory called `testDb.db`.

 ##ipython notebook
-Also include is an ipython notebook which can also be viewed [here](csvParser.ipynb)
+Also included is an ipython notebook which can also be viewed [here](csvParser.ipynb)

 ##dependencies